 What if the number of seniors doubled in your city?
 Would it change the way you do business?
 Would you start providing delivery, shopping services, home consultations or other concierge service?

 What if you are a senior-focused business?
 Could you successfully serve the needs of your clients when you were coordinating your services with a family member 1,000 miles away?
 Can you handle the increased workload?

 Aging in place is a choice … sometimes

 Many people will make a plan and preparations for their later years; but many others will not.
 (As the old saying goes, people don’t plan to fail, they fail to plan).
 And, for others, planning will not come into play due to some unforeseen issue or situation.
 However, even the best plans cannot prepare for every situation; there is just no preparing for some things.

 All that is said to say that many of the older people in your community will not want to be in the situation they are in.
 No one wants financial distress, decreased abilities, disease or other negative things that will be happening to them.

 So, for these reasons (and others), staying in their home may not really be a choice; it will be a necessity.

-Well, some of it is not going to be happy.
-We didn’t build this site to sugar-coat anything and we’re going to stick to reality.
-However, you need to know there is hope.
-And, we believe a lot of that hope rests in the hands of small business people like you.
+But, there is hope.
+We believe a lot of that hope rests in the hands of local business people like you.